RasaHQ/rasa/README.md

 make install
 ```

-*Note for MacOs users*: under macOS BigSur we've seen some compiler issues for
+*Note for macOS users*: under macOS Big Sur we've seen some compiler issues for
 dependencies.
 Using `export SYSTEM_VERSION_COMPAT=1` before the installation helped.

 ### Running and changing the documentation